Pervasive-AI-Lab/cvpr_clvision_challenge/README.md

         # TODO: CL magic here
         # Remember to add all the metadata requested for the metrics as shown in the sample script.
 ```

+### Running finalists submissions

+Solutions submitted by finalists can be found in the [`finalists`](finalists) directory.
+The scripts found in [`eval_scripts`](finalists/eval_scripts) can help in replicating the evaluation process.
+Those scripts are for Linux systems only.
+Set the proper permissions and executable flags before running them.
+Also, please make sure that [Docker](https://www.docker.com/) and [Nvidia Docker](https://github.com/NVIDIA/nvidia-docker) are configured properly.

+The following steps should replicate the finalists results:

+1) Download the dataset in a separate directory using the [`fetch_data_and_setup.sh`](fetch_data_and_setup.sh) utility.
+2) (Optional) Prepare a separate directory containing the submissions you want to run (or use the whole [`finalists`](finalists) directory).
+3) Execute the [`run_submissions_recursive.sh`](finalists/eval_scripts/run_submissions_recursive.sh) script.
+The script will try to drop the filesystem cache between each submission.
+Because of that, superuser permissions are required.
+The script needs the following arguments:
+   1) The path to the submissions directory
+   2) The path to the CORe50 data
+   3) (Optional) The ID of the GPU to use

+Some submissions take many hours to complete!
+Also, consider that many huge docker images will be created, make sure you have sufficient disk space.

 ### Troubleshooting & Tips